On the Role of Negative Precedent in Legal Outcome Prediction: Law-Abiding Models

 \subsection{Joint Model}

-We begin with a simple assumption that given the facts of a case legal Articles are independent: \begin{assumption}[Conditional Independence] Conditioned on the facts $\facts$, the outcome--claim pairs $(o_k, c_k)$ for Article $k$ are conditionally independent of the outcome--claim pairs for other Articles $k' \neq k$. \looseness=-1 \end{assumption} This assumption is based in the origin of each Article as an independent Human Right, related by the spirit of ECHR, but otherwise orthogonal in nature.
+We begin with a simple assumption that, given the facts of a case, legal Articles are independent. \begin{assumption}[Conditional Independence] Conditioned on the facts $\F = \facts$, the random variables $(\mO_k, \mC_k)$ for the $k^{\text{th}}$ Article are jointly conditionally independent of the random variables $(\mO_{\ell}, \mC_{\ell})$ for the $\ell^{\text{th}}$ Article when $\ell \neq k$. \looseness=-1 \end{assumption} This assumption is based in the origin of each Article as an independent Human Right, related by the spirit of ECHR, but otherwise orthogonal in nature.
 This is indeed how the law operates in general.
 A law, whether codified in an Article or a product of precedent, encodes a unique right or obligation.
-In practice this means that a breach of one law does not determine breach of another.
-For example, a breach of Article 3 of ECHR (the prohibition of torture) does not entail breach of Article 6 (right to a fair trial).
-Even breaches of law that are closely related, for example libel and slander, do not entail each other and allegation of each must be considered independently.
+In practice this means that a breach of one law does not determine a breach of another.
+For example, a breach of Article 3 of ECHR (the prohibition of torture) does not entail a breach of Article 6 (right to a fair trial).
+Even breaches of law that are closely related, for example libel and slander, do not entail each other, and allegation of each must be considered independently.

 By \cref{assumption1}, the joint distribution over outcomes and claims decomposes over Articles as